V1kingStudios/Levnia/README.md

 ## Conclusion

-*Level Up Legends* offers an engaging blend of exploration, combat, and strategic progression.
+*Levnia* offers an engaging blend of exploration, combat, and strategic progression.
 With a focus on replayability and player choice, it aims to stand out on the Roblox platform.
 The collaborative effort leverages both team members' strengths, ensuring a well-rounded and polished final product.